 Ditch Your Bank, Join a Credit Union!

 Tired of paying bank fees on everything from ATM withdrawals to monthly account maintenance?
 Want to be earning a better interest rate on your savings account?
+Or earn rewards with your checking account?
 It might be time to consider switching to a credit union.

 Why a Credit Union?